 We appreciate receiving articles that are succinct, grammatical and creative, but if you’re a nurse who knows something about nursing leadership and relatively little about creative writing, we still want to hear from you.
 After all, important as it is to say something well, it’s more important to have something to say.

-Citations and references must follow the formatting rules of the Publication Manual of the American Psychological Association (APA), 6th Edition.
+Because Reflections on Nursing Leadership is online and interactive, we prefer linking relevant text to online resources whenever possible.
+When in-text citations and endnote references are required because online links are not available, follow the formatting rules of the Publication Manual of the American Psychological Association (APA), 6th Edition.
 Check http://www.apastyle.org/faqs.html for additional information about APA style.

 The best way to get a feel for what we’re looking for is to take a look at recent articles in the publication.

 If we accept your manuscript for publication, we reserve the right to edit it.
 (That’s why they call us editors.)
 Maybe it’s too long.
 Maybe it’s missing an important transitional statement.
 Maybe it’s cumbersome in spots.
 Or maybe it’s just missing a comma.
 If so, it gets edited.
 Prior to publication, we send you the edited version for your review, and each author will be asked to sign and return a “Permission to Publish” form.

 That depends.
 Maybe a better question is, how many words are needed to communicate the material effectively?
 Or even more to the point, the words you use and the order in which you put them is much more important than how many words you use.
 In general, though, shoot for somewhere between 800 and 1,200 words.
 If you go over that, don’t worry about it.
 If your article is accepted, we will edit your copy to fit the available space, and you will be given an opportunity to review the result.